Robust maximization of asymptotic growth under covariance uncertainty

 Let $D$ be an open connected subset of $E$.
 Fixing $c\in\C$, we consider, for any given $\lambda\in\mathbb{R}$, the cone of positive harmonic functions with respect to $L^{c(\cdot)}+\lambda$ as

 and set

-Note that if $D$ is a smooth bounded domain, $\lambda^{*,c}(D)$ coincides with the principal eigenvalue for $L^{c(\cdot)}$ on $D$; see e.g. \cite[Theorem 4.3.2]{Pinsky-book}.
-In our case, since we do not require the boundedness of $D$, $\lambda^{*,c}(D)$ is a generalized version of the principal eigenvalue for $L^{c(\cdot)}$ on $D$, which is also used in \cite{KR10}.
+Note that if $D$ is a smooth bounded domain, $\lambda^{*,c}(D)$ coincides with the principal eigenvalue for $L^{c(\cdot)}$ on $D$; see, for example,~\cite{Pinsky-book}, Theorem 4.3.2.
+In our case, since we do not require the boundedness of $D$, $\lambda^{*,c}(D)$ is a generalized version of the principal eigenvalue for $L^{c(\cdot)}$ on $D$, which is also used in~\cite{KR10}.
 On the other hand, for any $\lambda\in\R$, we define

 and set

 which is a generalized version of the principal eigenvalue for the fully nonlinear operator $F$ on $D$.
 For auxiliary purposes, we also consider, for any $\lambda\in\R$, the set